PhiLong-Project-Portfolio/Portfolio-Optimization-in-the-Vietnam-Stock-Market/README.md

 # Application of Portfolio Optimization in the Vietnam Stock Market
 #### *Update - 08/07/2024*
 *The project is extended to include a "Portfolio Stock Tracker Dashboard" using **Microsoft Excel**.
 This dashboard is designed to simplify the monitoring process, providing clear and actionable insights into the stock portfolio's performance.
-It uses **Python** to automatically update stock prices, making it convenient to track the prices of stocks in the portfolio.*
+Moreover, it uses **Python** to automatically update stock prices, making it convenient to track the prices of stocks in the portfolio.*

 ![Screenshot 2024-08-06 221500](https://github.com/user-attachments/assets/32006d84-a7fd-4f17-8b09-b5840dee1a72)